FreshRSS/FreshRSS/docs/en/users/11_website_scraping.md

 ## How to Add

 Go to Subscription Management where a new feed can be added.
 Change the "Type of feed source" to "HTML + XPath (Web scrapping)".
-An additonal list of text boxes to configure the web scraping.
+An additional list of text boxes to configure the web scraping.
 XPath 1.0 is used as traversing language.

 ### Get the XPath Path